ranjithv8/skyline/README.md

 npm run start , then go to http://localhost:3000

-App also deployed at https://skylinev1.herokuapp.com/
+App also deployed at https://skylinev1.herokuapp.com/ (Best viewed in mobile)

 Sample data:
 Source: Amsterdam